-The Policy does not describe actual investment practices or procedures, which may change over time and shall be summarized for the Board as part of this annual Policy review.
-In practice, TJPA currently adheres to the Policy by maintaining a cash balance in a U.S. Bank checking account sufficient to meet short-term obligations, and investing the balance with the City & County of San Francisco investment pool.
-TJPA also has trust accounts established with U.S. Bank for net tax increment and land sales proceeds, and the Trustee is required to adhere to all elements of the Policy.
-The trust account holding land sales proceeds also holds a portion of the bridge loan debt proceeds.
-Investments are made in permitted investments with maturities currently laddered through mid-2016.
+The policy does not describe actual investment practices or procedures, which may change over time and shall be summarized for the Board as part of this annual policy review.
+In practice, TJPA currently adheres to the policy by maintaining a cash balance in U.S. Bank checking accounts sufficient to meet short-term project and payroll obligations, and investing the balance with the City & County of San Francisco or California Local Agency investment pools.
+TJPA also has trust accounts established with U.S. Bank for net tax increment and land sales proceeds, and the Trustee is required to adhere to all elements of the policy.
+Investments are made in permitted investments with maturities currently laddered through the first quarter of 2017.
 TJPA utilizes a buy and hold strategy, holding all securities until maturity, regardless of fluctuations in the market.
 TJPA also conservatively only places its money market investments in money market mutual funds that are invested in U.S. Treasuries and government securities and repurchase agreements for those securities.
 As each investment matures, TJPA staff reviews investment options and forecasted cash flow needs to choose an appropriate investment vehicle.
-Along with the attached monthly reports, the quarterly investment report through September 30 is included in the Executive Director's report on the agenda for this December 10, 2015 Board meeting.
-Disclosures about TJPA investments at June 30 are also included in the Annual Financial Report being presented to the Board at the same meeting (see Note 3 to the Basic Financial Statements).
+The monthly investment transaction report for November 2016 was sent to the Board prior to this meeting; the quarterly investment report through September 30, 2016 is included in the Executive Director's report on the agenda for this Board meeting, and disclosures about TJPA investments at June 30, 2016 are also included in the Annual Financial Report being presented to the Board at this same meeting (see Note 3 to the Basic Financial Statements).